 It is my goal in life to bring a flare to every project, inspiring people and bringing us closer together.
-I seek to be adaptable with the intention of applying aspects of various fields to others in new and exciting ways.
+I seek to be adaptable by applying aspects of various fields to others in new and exciting ways.

 It’s safe to say that I’ve always been a little ‘different’ and investigated outside convention… Imagine everyone’s reaction when, at five years old, I climbed to the top of a multi-storey drainpipe in the school playground to prove I was spiderman!

 I believe the best creativity often arises from a broad and wholehearted experience of life so I hope to continue my journey with an open mind and ambitious spirit.

 Few of us consider the vital importance of materials science to almost every aspect of our modern lives, from silicon computer chips to the concrete our cities rely on.
 Yet, the sector is in crisis, struggling to attract funding and enthuse young people.

 My vision is for The MIC to be the UK ‘home’ for materials science, both as a visitor attraction and a functional scientific platform; driving excitement, innovation, and ultimately inspiration.